 Command Structure:

 Each command starts with a # sign (ASCII 0x23), followed by a 3-character command code.
 If there are any parameters for the command, the parameters are given in text format, separated by a space (ASCII 0x20) from the command code.
 The # character (ASCII 0x23) must never appear in the parameters.
 A carriage return (ASCII 0x0d) indicates the end of the command.
-For RS-232, a line feed (ASCII 0x0a) can optionally follow the carriage return and will be ignored.
-For IP control, the line feed is required.
+A line feed (ASCII 0x0a) can optionally follow the carriage return and will be ignored.
 Each command generally may not exceed 25 bytes including the start of command and end of command bytes.

-The illustration of the command structure is as the followings:
+The illustration of the command structure is as follows:

 <Command> = <Start of Command><Command Code>[<sp><Parameters>]<End of Command>